hoangcuongbk80/TriAD-PCB/README.md

 # TriAD-PCB

-A runnable PyTorch reference implementation of **TriAD-PCB: Online Few-Shot Defect Detection and Segmentation for Printed Circuit Boards**.
+**TriAD-PCB: Online Few-Shot Defect Detection and Segmentation for Printed Circuit Boards**.

 The project follows the paper’s three-branch design: